akeneo/pim-api-docs/content/tutorials/guides/how-to-get-your-app-token.md

 ## Option 1: Get our Start App

 Do you want to quickly start developing?
 Good news: we have created Start Apps for that purpose!
-(Pick up your favorite technology and follow the guide). [link to sample Apps]
+(Pick up your favorite technology and follow the guide).
+[Link to Sample Apps](https://github.com/akeneo/sample-apps)

 ## Option 2: Build your App with our snippets below